Abdullahsab3/scala-native-intro/readme.md

 ### Stack Memory Allocation

-It is possible to manually allocate memory on the stack inside a given method [@sn].
+It is possible to manually allocate memory on the stack inside a given method [^5].
 This can be useful given than the stack memory is faster than the heap memory.
 The allocated stack memory will be freed once the method in which they are allocated returns..

 ### Zone Allocation

-Zones are another way to perform memory allocations.
+Zones are another way to perform memory allocations [^5].
 Using zones, memory can be temporarily allocated for C types on the zone heap, and once the execution leaves the defined zone, the zone allocator will free all the memory allocated inside that zone.
+In other words, using zones, you can have semi-automatic memory management.

 # Features of Scala Native